 Then, whenever someone new subscribed to her list, Kate would send them the resource library page to download all of her lead magnets.

-Bonus Tip: If you want to keep this page public, so that it has the chance to go “viral” on social media, you can use OptinMonster’s content lock feature to hide the content of the library until someone enters their email address.
+Bonus Tip: If you want to keep this page public so that it has the chance to go “viral” on social media, you can use OptinMonster’s content lock feature to hide the content of the library until someone enters their email address.

-10. Update Popular Posts
+10. Update Your Popular Posts

-At the risk of repeating myself, Kate is a very smart lady.
+By now you can tell that Kate’s a very smart lady.
 She knew that updating her popular blog posts would result in even more email subscribers.

-First, go into Google analytics (or your OptinMonster analytics) and find your 10-20 most popular posts over the last 6+ months.
+First, go into Google Analytics (or your OptinMonster analytics) and find your 10-20 most popular posts over the last 6+ months.
 These are the posts that get traffic all year round, not just when you first publish them.

 Then, add content upgrades to those posts.